zeroflag/fcl/README.md

 ## Low-level control structures

 FCL supports the traditional Forth conditionals (`if` and `case`) and loops (`do`, `while`, `until`).
 These are immediate words whose compilation semantics are to append the proper JUMP primitives to the current definition.
-FCL compiles high level threaded code, where executiontokens are method references of host language (Java).
+FCL compiles high level threaded code, where execution tokens are method references of host language (Java).

 General form of `if else then`.